Understanding the unique nature of inquests

 You can use the resources found in these pages to find out about what learning and development needs you may have when appearing in the Coroner’s Court.

-There are several organisations providing useful resource and training materials on the areas covered by the Coroner’s Court competences.
-The following is not a list of recommended providers, simply suggestions.
-Please be advised this is not an exhaustive list and will be updated from time to time.
+Several organisations provide useful resources and training on the areas covered by the Coroner’s Courts competences.
+The following is not a list of recommended providers, simply possible options.
+Some are directed at professionals working in the coronial system more broadly and are not targeted specifically at legal practitioners.
+It is not an exhaustive list and will be updated from time to time.

 Practising effectively in inquests